paketo-buildpacks/paketo-website/content/docs/buildpacks/language-family-buildpacks/java-native-image.md

 cd samples
 {{< /code/copyable >}}

-The [pack CLI][pack] is used throughout the examples. `pack` is just one of several Cloud Native Buildpacks [platforms][platforrms] than can execute builds with the Java Native Image Buildpacks.
+The [pack CLI][pack] is used throughout the examples. `pack` is just one of several Cloud Native Buildpack [platforms][platforms] than can execute builds with the Java Native Image Buildpacks.
 For example, Spring Boot developers may want to explore the [Spring Boot Maven Plugin][spring boot maven plugin] or [Spring Boot Gradle Plugin][spring boot gradle plugin].

 Examples assume that either the [Paketo Tiny][tiny builder] or [Paketo Base builder][base builder] is the default builder:
 {{< code/copyable >}}